 Families choose home birth for as many reasons as you can imagine.
 Some prefer the quiet, intimate setting of home, some are concerned with the overuse of birth interventions, others prefer the one-on-one care they receive from midwives.
 Regardless of your reasons, home birth remains a sound choice for low-risk clients.
-I offer most of the antenatal testing you would be offered in a physician’s care and, through the process of informed consent, you will decide which tests or options you choose to utilize.
+I offer most of the antenatal testing you would be offered in a physician’s care and, through the process of shared decision making, you will decide which tests or options you choose to utilize.
 If the need for more specialized care arises, I will refer you to a practitioner who can assist you.
 In general, your care will include:

 - Monthly visits until 28 weeks, visits every two weeks until 36 weeks, and weekly until birth.
 These visits will include a review of systems, urinalysis, maternal vital signs, and fetal heart tones.